Lydialei3/Internect-computer-Job-Bank/README.md

 # Internect-computer-Job-Bank
-This is a repository of Internect computer Job Bank， which arms to find the right developer match the massive Jobs  increasing of internet computer‘s projects
+This is a Job Bank for Internect computer， which arms to find the right developers who can match the massive Jobs increasing of internet computer‘s projects.
+you can contact me here or send me your resume.